Hit the Deck (1955)

 Unlike their father, Danny’s sister Susan (Jane Powell) is thrilled to see him.
 But she has to hurry away for an audition that’s also a date with an actor named Wendell Craig.
 Danny can’t face the fact that his little sister is all grown up.
 After all, he brought her a wind-up penguin as a gift, which is what every twenty-something girl wants.
 Danny sends it into Susan’s room as she is getting dressed for her date.

-Oddly, Susan seems utterly delighted with her gift and even sings to it!
+Oddly, Susan is utterly delighted with her gift and even sings to it!
 Again, hurrah for musicals!

 But the song she sings, “Lucky Bird,” didn’t become a standard, despite classic lyrics like: “You don’t have to scheme and plan how to get a certain man, lucky bird!” and “You can even gain some weight, and you still can hold your mate, lucky bird!”
 You can watch “Lucky Bird” here.